iamshm/wsl-lvim-config/README.md

 ##### Tips
 If you are getting any path related errors like nvm not found, lvim not found, etc. Kindly update your path by refering to [.zshrc](.zshrc)

+For any help regarding LunarVim help, you can refer to the [docs](https://www.lunarvim.org/01-installing.html#prerequisites)

+Also you can join their [discord](https://discord.com/invite/Xb9B4Ny) server to get help.